 Carrer de la Verge, 1

-Specialty coffee in Les Corts
+Cafes and specialty coffee shops in Les Corts

 Hidden Café Barcelona